KrshArchive/krshkodes/README.md

 <p>

 Hi 👋, I am **Krish** an enthusiastic and ambitious full stack developer.
 I specialise in Web Development, JavaScript and Git.
-I love to meet new people, make connections and add value ✨
+I love to network, join new communities and add value ✨

 <div>
 <details>